hachyderm/community/community.hachyderm.io/content/en/blog/posts/2022-12-03-leaving-the-basement/index.md

 We have observability, security, and infrastructure experts from across Silicon Valley working on Hachyderm and we were still SSHing into production and sharing passwords.

 In other words, our main limitations to scale were managing people, processes, and organizational challenges.
-Even determining who was responsible for what, seemed to be the biggest challenge our group faced.
+Even determining who was responsible for what, was a problem within itself.

 We had a team of experts without any formal precedent working together, and no legal structure or corporate organization to glue us together.
-We defaulted back to some bad habits in a pinch, and also uncovered some exciting new patterns that are only possible in the fediverse.
+We defaulted back to some bad habits in a pinch, and also uncovered some exciting new patterns that were only made possible because of the constraints of the fediverse.

 Ultimately I believe that myself, and the entire team is convinced that the future of the internet and social is going to be in large collaborative operational systems that operate in a decentralized network.